Notes from Religion and the Decline of Magic (1976)

 - Fire!
 Towns

-were particularly vulnerable because houses were built close together
+were particularly vulnerable because houses were built closely together

 and the community owned no equipment with which to fight fire beyond